jmreidy/grunt-browserify/README.md

 The string will be prepended to the output.
 Template strings (e.g. `<%= config.value %>` will be expanded automatically.

 #### require
-Type: `[String]`
+Type: `[String]` or `[String:String]` or `[[String, Object]]`

 Specifies files to be required in the browserify bundle.
 String filenames are parsed into their full paths with `path.resolve`.
+Aliases can be provided by using the `filePathString:aliasName` format.

+Each require can also be provided with an options hash; in this case, the require should be specified as an array of `[filePathString, optionsHash]`.

 #### ignore
 Type: `[String]`